home-assistant/home-assistant.io/source/_integrations/broadlink.markdown

    - Download and install [iBackup Viewer](https://www.imactools.com/iphonebackupviewer/).
    - Download [these](https://github.com/NightRang3r/Broadlink-e-control-db-dump) github files.
 Make sure you place them in the \Python27 path in Windows.
 Be sure that the getBroadlinkSharedData.py from the download is in this directory.

-3. Plug your iphone into your windows PC, open iTunes and create a non-encrypted backup of your device.
+3. Plug your iPhone into your Windows PC, open iTunes and create a non-encrypted backup of your device.

 4. Open iBackup viewer then select the iOS backup that you created.
 Navigate to the App icon and then scroll until you find e-control.app, select this.
 Select and extract the files jsonButton, jsonIrCode and jsonSublr; they will be located in the Documents/SharedData section.
 Put these in the same location as the getBroadlinkSharedData.py.